bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Honor #feed_deletion #redaction #forked_message_correction
 * Run on a separate IP address so it can be blocked
 * Support gzip and brotli for HTTP compression
+* You must not republish the content of others without their consent to honor privacy and copyright
 * https://en.wikipedia.org/wiki/Noindex
 * https://en.wikipedia.org/wiki/Robots_exclusion_standard
 * https://gemini.circumlunar.space/docs/companion/robots.gmi